 Health insurance is also offered for approximately $5K, but students have the option to opt-out of this plan.
 The direct costs approximately total $70K.

 In terms of scholarships, all students in Feinberg’s MD program are eligible for merit scholarships without any application.
 Students may also be eligible for merit scholarships or need-based grant funding.
 Students admitted to Feinberg can submit financial aid applications to be considered for need-based grants.

 Feinberg also offers several outside scholarship opportunities, detailed on their website.

 The Feinberg Committee on Admissions distributes interview invitations via email to selected applicants.
 These are sent out from mid-August through January.

-The Feinberg School of Medicine utilizes a competency-based education framework to guide them in their decisions on whether or not a candidate is a suitable fit for their institution.
+Feinberg utilizes a competency-based education framework to guide them in their decisions on whether or not a candidate is a suitable fit for their institution.
 Selection factors include:

-Students are not admitted to the Feinberg School of Medicine solely based on their MCAT score or GPA or medical knowledge.
+Students are not admitted to Feinberg solely based on their MCAT score, GPA, or medical knowledge.
 The admissions committee is committed to an integrative, holistic review of each candidate and application.

 1. Submit everything as early as possible.
 Applications that are received early are treated as priority, as it is a “first-come, first-serve” basis, therefore giving earlier applicants a stronger chance of being accepted.

 2. Don’t be afraid to add the things that are important to you and your growth to your application.
-Even if it is not medical-related, having extracurriculars or experiences that exhibit your leadership or have shaped your perspective or passion show the Feinberg School of Medicine that you would thrive in their medical school.
+Even if it is not medical-related, having extracurriculars or experiences that exhibit your leadership or have shaped your perspective show Feinberg that you would thrive in their medical school.